 3D: Extrusion (Potterbot)

 The Potterbot for biomaterial extrusion involves loading a syringe with the prepared biomaterial, ensuring it has the optimal consistency for printing.
 The extrusion is performed under controlled pressure, and the biomaterial is carefully layered to form three-dimensional structures.
-This method provides a versatile approach for creating intricate designs and allows for precise control over the printing process.
+Prepare for this fabrication technique by creating or scanning a 3D model.
+This method provides a versatile approach to creating intricate designs and allows for precise control over the final Biomaterial form.

 Video summary: https://vimeo.com/888141304

-Step One: Fill a syringe with the clay you have prepared to load into the tube.
-Extrude the clay on a scale.
+Step One: Fill a syringe with the prepared biomaterial to load into the tube.
+Extrude the biomaterial manually on a scale.
 The pressure it takes to extrude needs to be between 25 and 30 pounds, and the clay should have a slightly sticky texture - this is optimal for printing with the PotterBot.

 Step Three: Fill the tube and leave about three inches of space at the bottom.

 Step Four: You also need about two inches of space on the top.
-Dig out the clay just past the holes around the tube.
+Dig out your biomaterial paste just past the holes around the tube.
 You are now ready to assemble.

 Step One: Insert the nozzle on the end of the tube with approximately two inches of negative space.
 Put the screws in - you must alternate sides when putting in the screws.
 Put in two on one side and then rotate to the other side.
 Do not overly tighten the screws; they do not need to be tight, just fully inserted.

-Step Two: Once you have the nozzle fully installed, flip the tube to the other side.
+Step Two: Once the nozzle is fully installed, flip the tube to the other side.
 The rod will fit into the black attachment, align the holes, and screw them in - same as step one.
 You will have to use the drill with the provided attachment to reverse the rod and get the holes to align.
-Drill slowly and be sure not to reverse the rod outside of the motor.
+Drill slowly, and be sure not to reverse the rod outside of the motor.